NA

 Contractor Doctor says:

 This type of activity where the employee leaves the company on a Friday as a permanent employee and returns on the Monday as a contractor was referred to as the 'Friday to Monday' situation when IR35 was first proposed in 1999.
-It was this type of activity that it was originally described as being intended to prevent.
+It was this type of activity that the Government introduced the legislation to prevent.

-The Friday to Monday concept is attractive for employers and employees, since the employers saves money since less Employers NI is paid.
-They also have an advantage of a flexible work force.
-The Employee (now a contractor) loses many employment rights since they work through a limited company, but they also get more money in their pocket since their taxes reduce due to lower NI payments and the advantages of operating through a limited company structure.
+HMRC's argument was that this Friday to Monday strategy was attractive for employers and employees, since the employers saved money since less Employers NI was paid.
+The Employee (now a contractor) loses many employment rights since they work through a limited company, but they also get more money in their pocket since their taxes reduce due to lower employers NI payments and the advantages of operating through a limited company structure.
+But that's not the whole story.

-But now, with the IR35 legislation, if you are caught you still pay a large amount of taxes, since the contractor pays all the employers NI that would have been paid by the company.
-So HMRC still get their money.
+But IR35 is here to stay, and if you are caught you still pay a large amount of taxes, since you the contractor pays all the employers NI that would have been paid by the company.
+So HMRC still get their money, but you get no employment rights at all.

 Suffice to say, it is worth ensuring you do not get caught by IR35.

-For cases where the employee continues to do the same job as when they were permanent this could prove very difficult.
+For cases where the employee continues to do the same job as when they were permanent this could prove very difficult, because HMRC will argue that the contractor is a 'disguised employee' and under the IR35 tax legislation must pay tax as if they were an employee.

 Good luck contracting!